All Episodes

 There is the Muslim Brotherhood.

-There are the democratic socialists of America.
+There are the Democratic Socialists of America.

-These people have networks, they have funding, they have operatives operating at a variety of levels that are piece by piece taking this country apart still today.
+They have operatives operating at a variety of levels that are piece by piece taking this country apart still today.

 The Trump administration, for all the good things it's done, is not doing this with the speed and diligence that's going to be required to actually make that a reality.